oorrppp2/Particle_filter_approach_6D_pose_estimation/README.md

     $ conda env create -f requirements.yaml
     $ conda activate pf_with_cpn

+Or you can just run below in your own anaconda environment.
+    $ pip install opencv-python transforms3d open3d scipy

 ## Preparing the datasets and toolbox
 ### YCB Video dataset
 Download the YCB Video dataset by following the comments [here](https://github.com/yuxng/PoseCNN/issues/81) to your local datasets folder.